mienaikoe/ziyu/Chapters/2-5-Chapter12.md

 "Who's this guy, Casra?" said the man.
 He scoffed as he looked Kipnu up and down, but Kipnu didn't pay him any mind.
 The plan was more important than putting this man in his place.

-Casra continued speaking to the crowd with a rallying cry, "The Great Pavilion can be a safe haven for all of us.
+Casra continued speaking to the crowd with a rallying cry, "The Great Dome can be a safe haven for all of us.
 But we must fight to make it so.
 If you would join us, then dry your clothes and finish your bread.
 For those who choose not to join us, may fate be gentle to you."

 The people began to hum and murmur with activity, while Casra and the man stood in the middle.